🧠

 For the curious — the sync engine

-Every save is queued and dual-written to both stores by a retrying outbox worker (about every 5 seconds).
-A reconcile sweep every 15 minutes is the safety net — it re-queues anything missing from either store and retries failures, so the two can never silently drift.
+Every save is queued and dual-written to both stores by a retrying outbox worker (~every 5s).
+A reconcile sweep every 15 min re-queues anything missing and retries failures, so the two can never silently drift.
 RAG is a Postgres + pgvector store on your own server; SuperMemory is an independent cloud store.
-Content is chunked and embedded; an optimizer can re-chunk older documents.

 Ask your brain, with receipts

-It searches by meaning, not keywords — and every answer cites the real things it came from.
+It searches by meaning, not keywords — works out where to look, reads your memory, and every answer cites the real things it came from.

 🔖 Video: “Technical SEO in 2026”